 Possible U.S. Credits: 15 semester credits per semester.

-Final transcript is issued IAU College.
+Final transcript is issued IAU (Institute for American Universities).
 Classes are taken with other American students.
 Some classes carry additional course fees which are not included in the ASA program fee.

 If your college or university requires an official transcript from an accredited U.S. institution, you are able to receive one from Truman State University for an additional fee of $500.
 (If you require a TSU transcript, please be sure to notify us at least 3 months prior to departure.)